 The CRD's Sooke Lake Reservoir is a surface raw water source subject to a wide seasonal variation in temperatures which affects the water temperature within the Saanich Distribution System.
-Guidelines for Canadian Drinking Water Quality give temperature as an aesthetic objective of $\leq 15^{\circ}$ C. Aesthetic objective limits apply to certain characteristics of the drinking water that can lower user acceptance due to the perceived palatability of the water.
+Guidelines for Canadian Drinking Water Quality classify temperature as being an aesthetic objective.
+Preferably, the drinking water temperature would be ≤ 15°C. Aesthetic objective limits apply to certain characteristics of the drinking water that can lower user acceptance due to the perceived palatability of the water.
 Temperatures above 15°C in the water system can lead to unpleasant tastes and odours.
-From a consumer perspective, cool water tastes better than warm water
+From a consumer perspective, cool water tastes better than warm water.

-The annual median water temperature in the Saanich Water Distribution System was 11.85 °C. Monthly medians ranged from 7.3 °C in February to 18.8 °C in September (Figure 2).
-Temperatures in the Saanich Distribution System stayed below the Aesthetic Objective limit for most of the year except during the months from July to October.
+The annual median water temperature in the Saanich Water Distribution System was 11.8 °C. Monthly medians ranged from 7.3 °C in March to 19.3 °C in August (Figure 2).
+Drinking water temperatures in the Saanich Distribution System were below the Aesthetic Objective limit for most of the year except during the three summer months from July to September.

-Figure 2 - 2020 Monthly Median Water Temperature (degrees Celsius)
+Figure 2 - 2021 Monthly Median Water Temperature (degrees Celsius)